Factbox - Sanctions imposed on Syria

 -- On August 4, the Treasury added Muhammad Hamsho and his holding company, the Hamsho International Group, to its sanctions list.

--- It expanded sanctions against Assad's government on August 10, adding the Commercial Bank of Syria, a Syrian state-owned institution and its Lebanon-based subsidiary, Syrian Lebanese Commercial Bank, to a blacklist of companies slapped with asset freezes.
-The Treasury also designated Syriatel, the country's main mobile phone operator, under a separate presidential order.
+-- It expanded sanctions against Assad's government on August 10, adding the Commercial Bank of Syria, a Syrian state-owned institution and its Lebanon-based subsidiary, Syrian Lebanese Commercial Bank, to a blacklist of companies slapped with asset freezes and barred from doing business in the United States.
+The Treasury also designated Syriatel, the country's largest mobile phone operator, under a separate presidential order that targets Syrian officials and others responsible for human rights abuses in Syria.

--- On August 18, the U.S. implemented new sanctions including a freeze on all Syrian assets in the U.S. or held under U.S. jurisdiction.
-The sanctions also bar U.S. citizens from making new investments in or exporting services to Syria as well as banning U.S. imports of Syrian petroleum products.
-More companies were added to the blacklist including SYTROL and the Syrian Petroleum Company.
+-- The EU put 13 Syrian officials on its sanctions list on May 17, including a brother of President Bashar al-Assad.
+The measures, including asset freezes and travel bans, are part of a package of sanctions, including an arms embargo.

+-- The next day, Switzerland said it would impose travel bans on 13 Syrian officials and freeze any of their assets held in Swiss banks.